luau-lang/luau/docs/_pages/library.md

 function pcall(f: function, args: ...any): (boolean, ...any)
 ```

 Calls function `f` with parameters `args`.
-If the function suceeds, returns `true` followed by all return values of `f`.
+If the function succeeds, returns `true` followed by all return values of `f`.
 If the function raises an error, returns `false` followed by the error object.
 Note that `f` can yield, which results in the entire coroutine yielding as well.

 ```